enyeInc/Engineering-Conventions/README.md

 ```

 #### in-line styles and style.css
-> Do not use in-line styles within any of the react components
+> [Do not use in-line styles](https://reactjs.org/docs/faq-styling.html) within any of the react components.

 * Wrong way:
 ```